Let’s look at the key reasons that are pushing Nikola Corporation (NKLA) to new highs - News Daemon

 Nikola Corporation (NKLA) Breakdown of a Key Holders of the stock

-Also, it is sometimes useful to examine the sentiment of large-scale investors toward Nikola Corporation stocks.
+As we move forward, let’s examine how large-scale investors are investing in this stock of the Farm & Heavy Construction Machinery Industry.
 The insider ownership of Nikola Corporation is 0.90%, while institutional ownership is 25.80%.
-The most recent insider transaction that took place on Dec 01, was worth 192,976.
-In this transaction Director of this company sold 75,000 shares at a rate of $2.57, taking the stock ownership to the 2,812,346 shares.
-Before that another transaction happened on Nov 30, when Company’s Director sold 75,000 for $2.48, making the entire transaction worth $185,703.
+The most recent insider transaction that took place on Dec 09, was worth 176,853.
+In this transaction Director of this company sold 75,000 shares at a rate of $2.36, taking the stock ownership to the 2,812,346 shares.
+Before that another transaction happened on Dec 08, when Company’s Director sold 75,000 for $2.37, making the entire transaction worth $177,826.
 This insider now owns 2,812,346 shares in total.

 Nikola Corporation (NKLA) Recent Fiscal highlights

-Going through the last 3-months fiscal report unveiled on the 6/29/2022, it has been observed that the corporation posted -$0.25 earnings per share (EPS) during the time that was better than consensus figure (set at -$0.28) by $0.03.
+In its latest quarterly report, released on 6/29/2022, the company reported earnings of -$0.25 per share, which was $0.1 higher than the consensus estimate of $0.26.
+In terms of return on equity, this company recorded -19.55% in contrast with 50.0% return on Investment (trailing twelve months).
 This company achieved a return on equity of -82.14.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of -0.43 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around -51.10% per share during the next fiscal year.